qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 ## Dimensional Planning in practice

 In practice, we usually create a story map and assign different stories to the different dimensions.
 We end up with Dirt Road, Cobblestone Road and Highway slices.
 This implies we will have at least three releases.

-We can split up large stories up in different dimensions.
+We can apply the metaphor also to large stories and split them up in different dimensions.

-Using the 3 roads metaphor helps in negotiating an earlier release with customers who want it all: it allows them to agree on a bare minimum version, because they know the bells and whistles won't be forgotten.
+Using the metaphor of the three road helps in negotiating an earlier release with customers who want it all: it allows them to agree on a bare minimum version, because they know the bells and whistles won't be forgotten.
 Along the way, the customer will realize they don't need the full highway.

 <div class="shout-out">
   <div>